curv3d/curv/docs/language/README.rst

     The only outcome of a running a program is to compute a value (which is usually a geometric shape).

-Functional Programming Idioms
-  Curried functions, pattern matching, list/record/string comprehensions.

 Expression Language
   Curv is an expression language, not a statement language.
   A program is an expression, not a statement list.
   The body of a function is an expression, not a statement list.

+Functional Programming
+  Higher order functions, curried functions, pattern matching, list/record/string comprehensions.

+Imperative Programming
+  Curv has a small imperative subset: assignment statements, compound statements, if statements, while loops, for loops.
+This allows algorithms to be coded in an imperative style, but statement semantics are tightly restricted so that the expression language still has pure functional semantics.

-Array Language
+Array Programming
   Curv is an array language.
 Scalar arithmetic operations are generalized to work on Vectors_, Matrices_, and higher dimensional arrays called Tensors_.
   This makes geometric algorithms involving linear algebra easier to code,